THE HAPPIEST MAN IN BABYLON

 Once seated and ordered, Steve, Carl, Bobby and I resumed our stories about our previous year.
-And our hopes for the future.
+And our dreams of the future.

-The good humor lasted for about half an hour.
 The guys again were keenly observing my girlfriend Bee.
 Often I had to translate a story or joke beyond her minimal grasp of English.
-She would collapse against me laughing hysterically.
-That prompted Steve to say, "Wow Evan, your girlfriend sure has an amazing display of joy.
+She would collapse against me in boundless hilarity.
+That prompted Steve to say, "Wow Evan, your girlfriend sure has an amazing expression of joy.
 Wish I could do that."

 Bobby asked that each of us what we might want beyond our current successes and experiences.

 I told the story of my first trip to Thailand which started the desire to change my life.
 Bee had heard this story before and sat back in her chair and looked into the distance.
 But the guys didn't know what to expect and leaned forward to the story.
 I asked a sweet cutie, omnipresent in Thailand, to go with me on a motorcycle ride in the mountains outside Chiang Mai.
 On a remote jungle road, the motorcycle got a flat tire.
 My reaction was anger and profanity.
 Kanya (I'll never forget her name) looked at my odd behavior with giant warm eyes.
-The total absence of any anger in this girl contrasted so profoundly with my temper display.
+The complete absence of any anger in this girl profoundly contrasted with my temper display.
 It was a moment of revelation.
 She looks at the world from a viewpoint of joy.
-I suddenly realized this is exactly what I wished for my life.
-Previously, I knew intellectually that I wanted to hold good feelings all the time, even in adversity.
-My will-to-act on this wish became very real at that moment.
+I then realized that being joy-centered is exactly what I wished for my life.

 Carl asked about the flat tire.
 I forgot to finish the story.
-We walked the rented Honda back down around the mountain road a few bends to a shack with a lean-to motorcycle repair bay.
-An old lady came out of the shack, had the tools, and easily fixed the flat.
+We walked the rented Honda back down around the mountain road a few bends to a shack with a motorcycle repair bay atone side.
+A smiling old lady appeared, had the tools, and easily fixed the flat.
 She did not want any money for the repair, but I gave her 1,000 baht, about $25 at the time, an amount she may never had seen all at once.

 Dee asked about Kanya.
 She had no telephone, and stayed with me the rest of that trip.
 The last time I saw Kanya was at the Chiang Mai airport.
-This lovely simple girl will never know that she helped me make one of my life's most important commitments to myself.
-I wanted to develop a viewpoint of joy, prominent over all other feelings.
+This lovely simple girl will never know that she helped me make one of my life's most important commitments to myself - - to be joy-centered.
 The watering in my eyes showed the guys that this brief encounter touched me deeply.

 Carl gave an assessment of his life.
-He said that his legal work is so time-consuming that his personal life suffers.
-He is looking forward to retirement to change his life.
-"Then what?" we asked.
-"Put myself and my loving wife Dee first."
-"How?" we asked.
-He didn't know specifically.
+He said that his legal work is so time-consuming that his life suffers.
+“I look forward to retirement to focus on what is important."

 Dee supported her husband with a story.
-When she and Carl were dating in college, they went to a restaurant after a Jefferson Airplane concert on campus.
+When she and Carl were dating in college, they went to a restaurant after a Jefferson Airplane concert. on campus.
 That restaurant was filled with loud college kids, confident and enthusiastic about their future.
 Dee said that she and Carl will always remember an older couple, in retirement years, enter that restaurant totally and happily absorbed with each other, oblivious of the young raucous crowd.
 This couple had a glow and a joy about themselves that was fascinating.
 Every one of the college kids recognized the significance of this sight, and stopped talking to stare at the older couple.
-A heart-warming sight.
 Dee said that she and Carl made a decision right then.
-This joy is exactly what they want in the future.
+Joy is exactly what they want in their lives.
 This is their favorite story.

 Steve, having a life of fulfillment afforded by wealth, said, "I have everything.
-I have experienced practically everything.
+I have experienced everything.
 Every wish fulfilled.
 Every lust satiated.
-For years and years I have made decisions to make my life more complete.
-With every achievement, I ask 'Now what?'
-Having joy all the time is of course what I want.
-But I guess I’ve looked in the wrong places.”
+With every achievement, I ask, 'Now what?'
+Thanks to Bee here, feeling joy like she does is what I am looking for.”

 I added a story.
 “Exploring rural Thailand and Cambodia and Burma, you see simple shacks built with only gathered materials.
 The families living there have almost nothing.
 Barely making a living with subsistence agriculture or fishing.
 Like Bee's family.
-But many people there have easy smiles and display a joy about themselves.
+But many people there have easy smiles and contentment.
 An enviable cultural difference.”

 Carl objected, “Joy results from doing something to produce it.”